jtsage/TDTracX/README.md

  * Configurable pay rate for budgeting purposes
  * Allow your employees to add thier own hours, while being notified on your next login
  * Optionally allow your employees to add budget expenses, or even view the current budget
+ * Send periodic e-mails to your users, reminding them to input their hours.
+ * Send period reports to yourself or your payroll department for processing.
+ * Manage tasks lists on a per-show basis.

 ### TDTracX